Labels

 Even then I still didn't really like the first album that much despite all the critical acclaim it had received, although I thought "Career Opportunities" and "Police and Thieves" were tremendous songs and over time I had come to like "Janie Jones", "White Riot and London's Burning".
 The rest though remained just noise.

 On replay the overwhelming impression is how dated the production and sound mix are, and in places there is some poor musicianship and dodgy vocals, probably underlining how quickly the album was made.
 In parts it sounds like a demo recording.
-The albums has received many accolades, in particular in the 1990s the NME adjusted this to be the 3rd best album of the 1970s, and 13th best album of all time.
+The albums has received many accolades, in particular in the 1990s the NME judged this to be the 3rd best album of the 1970s, and 13th best album of all time.
 I don't think it would be rated so highly now.

 However, that is not to say it is not a worthwhile album as there is some good stuff here.
 The punk reggae of "Police & Thieves" remains the outstanding track with its lockjaw guitar riff instead of keyboards and Joe Strummer's growl in stark contrast to the falsetto singing of Junior Murvin in the original version.
 Although the critics tended to emphasize the bass lines I much prefer the tender guitar solo which along with "Garageland" suggested the band can play.
 Most songs on the album come in at around the 2 minute mark, but "Police and Thieves" is over 6 minutes.